erictt/computer-science-learning/source/_posts/cs6250/week-4-as-relationships-and-interdomain-routing.md

 * Exporting Routes
     * Different types of routes that an AS (let's call it X) decides whether to export.
-        * Routes learned from customers: These are the routes X receives as advertisements from its customers.
+        * **Routes learned from customers**: These are the routes X receives as advertisements from its customers.
 Since provider X is getting paid to provide reachability to a customer AS, it makes sense that X wants to advertise these customer routes to as many other neighboring ASes as possible.
+        * **Routes learned from peers**: These are routes that X receives as advertisements from its peers.
+As we saw earlier, it does not make sense for X to advertise to provider A the routes it receives from provider B due to competition.
-        * Routes learned from providers: These are the routes X receives as advertisements from its providers.
+        * **Routes learned from providers**: These are the routes X receives as advertisements from its providers.
 Advertising these routes does not make sense since X does not have the financial incentive to carry traffic for its provider's routes.
-        * Routes learned from peers: These are routes that X receives as advertisements from its peers.
-As we saw earlier, it does not make sense for X to advertise to provider A the routes it receives from provider B.

 * Importing Routes
     * When an AS receives multiple route advertisements towards the same destination from multiple ASes, it needs to rank the routes before selecting which one to import.
 In order of preference, the imported routes are **the customer routes, then the peer routes, and finally the provider routes**(Quiz).
 The reasoning behind this ranking is that an AS...
         * wants to ensure that routes towards its customers do not traverse other ASes unnecessarily generating costs,